 We also spotted a group of Langurs.
 The langurs are a species of monkeys with a black face and a largely grey body.
 They look scarier than an agitated monkey.
 We spotted a group of langurs on a tree and stopped our car underneath the tree.
 When everything was quiet, they suddenly made a violent sound which felt like a warning to us, and we decided to move from the place.
 Apparently they didn’t like us there.

 With almost three hours of continuous drive in untarred off roads and hot sun, we were very tired.
 We were anticipating that we are not going to spot any of the cat family.
 Suddenly we spotted a herd of elephants probably walking to a nearby water hole.
 The herd consisted of three female adults with two young elephants among which one young elephant had small tusks.
 It was a cute thing to watch a young tusker.

 We waited and watched the elephants.
 They realised our presence and became protective of their kids.
 The adults left the kids within and formed a protective circle around them.
-They also gave warning signs so that we don’t go any close to them.
+They also gave warning signs so that we don’t go any closer to them.
 This was the highlight of the safari on the first day.

 We ended the safari in the lodge with tea and some snacks and quickly refreshed and were again back in the auditorium to watch Wild Karnataka.
 Wild Karnataka is a documentary made by Amoghavarsha in collaboration with the Karnataka Wildlife Department.
-We were to connect with the safari we just had with the documentary and it was amazing.
+We were able to connect the safari we just had with the documentary and it was amazing.

 The leopard looked like it was climbing the hill with its back towards us.
 This reminded me of the scene in Halebidu temple where a leopard is seen only with its back out of a cave.
 For some reason my brain pushed this memory figment forward.